wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-middleware.md

 Developers can create mock responses during early API prototyping phases to simulate responses while the actual API is still under construction.
 This allows front-end developers, product managers, and others to validate concepts without blocking on full API implementations upfront.

 #### Legacy System Migration
-When migrating from a legacy system to new APIs, mock responses can stand in to mimic the old system's outputs during the transitional phases.
+When migrating from a legacy system to new APIs, mock responses can be used to emulate the old system's outputs during the transitional phases.
 This provides continuity for client apps relying on the old system while new APIs are built that will eventually replace the legacy hooks.

 #### Disaster Recovery Testing
 The ability for a gateway to return well-formed mocks when backend APIs are unavailable helps test disaster recovery plans.
-By intentionally taking APIs offline and verifying the mocks' surface instead, developers gain confidence in the gateway's fallback and business continuity capabilitie
+By intentionally taking APIs offline and verifying the mocks' surface instead, developers gain confidence in the gateway's fallback and business continuity capabilities

 #### Enhanced CI/CD pipeline
 Test cases that rely on API interactions can mock those dependencies and provide virtual test data.
 This removes wait times for real API calls to complete during automated builds.
 Consumer testing can verify that provider APIs meet expected contracts using mocks in the CI pipeline.
 This ensures the contract remains intact across code changes before deployment.
-Frontend/client code can scale release cycles faster than backend APIs by using mocks to simulate planned API behaviors before they are ready.
+Front-end/client code can scale release cycles faster than backend APIs by using mocks to simulate planned API behaviors before they are ready.

 ## How mock responses work
 When the Mock Response middleware is configured for a specific endpoint, it terminates requests to the endpoint and generates an HTTP response that will be returned to the client as if it had come from the upstream service.
 No request will be passed to the upstream.
 The mock response to an API request should be designed to emulate how the service would respond to requests.
 To enable this, the content of the response can be configured to match the API contract for the service: you can set the HTTP status code, body and headers for the response.